When Do You Need a P.Eng Stamp in Ontario?

 When P.Eng Electrical Drawings ARE Required

-Under the Ontario Building Code (OBC) and municipal requirements, P.Eng stamped electrical drawings are mandatory for:
+Under the Ontario Building Code (OBC), municipal requirements, ESA plan review, utility requirements, and professional practice expectations, P.Eng stamped electrical drawings are commonly required or expected for:

 Scenario Requirement Authority

-OBC Part 3 Buildings (> 600 m² or > 3 storeys) Required Ontario Building Code
+OBC Part 3 Buildings (> 600 m² or > 3 storeys) Required / usually required Ontario Building Code

-Service entrance > 200A Required Local Distribution Company
+Service entrance > 200A Often required by utility/AHJ Local Distribution Company

-Emergency power systems Required OBC + CSA C282
+Emergency power systems Usually required OBC + CSA C282

-Solar PV / net metering (> 10 kW) Required LDC + ESA
+Solar PV / net metering (> 10 kW) Often required for commercial/complex systems LDC + ESA

-Hazardous locations (Class I/II) Required CEC Section 18/20
+Hazardous locations (Class I/II) Usually required CEC Section 18/20

-EV charging infrastructure (commercial) Required Municipal + LDC
+EV charging infrastructure (commercial) Often required Municipal + LDC

 When P.Eng Drawings May NOT Be Required